psychemedia/middle-english-romances/havelock-the-dane.md

 Or in a grip, or in the fen:
 Nou ne sitten none but wicke men,
 Glotuns, reures, or wicke theues,
-Bi Crist, that alle folk onne leues !"
+Bi Crist, that alle folk onne leues!"
 He stod, and totede in at a bord.
 Her he spak anilepi word.
 And saw hem slepen faste ilkon,